stephane-caron/pymanoid/doc/src/references.rst

    Q.-C. Pham and Y. Nakamura, IEEE International Conference on Robotics and Automation, May 2015.

 ..
+[Flacco15] `Control of Redundant Robots Under Hard Joint Constraints:
+   Saturation in the Null Space <https://doi.org/10.1109/TRO.2015.2418582>`_,
+   F. Flacco, A. De Luca and O. Khatib, IEEE Transactions on Robotics, vol. 31, no. 3, June 2015.

+..
 [Audren14] `Model preview control in multi-contact motion-application to a humanoid robot <https://hal-lirmm.ccsd.cnrs.fr/lirmm-01256511/document>`_,
    H. Audren et al., IEEE-RSJ International Conference on Intelligent Robots